 Vytronix Cordless Stick Vacuum Cleaner

-This doesn’t have the suction power of the super expensive top-end brands but you wouldn’t expect that at this price level.
-It’s important to set your expectations at this price level because batteries alone that generate the power that a Dyson does cost more than this entire vacuum cleaner.
+This is an impressive feat, given that the Vytronix cordless costs less than half the price of many purely hand-held hoovers.
+It doesn’t quite have the same level of suction power of the super expensive top-end brands do, but you wouldn’t expect that at this price level.
+It’s important to set your expectations at this price because batteries alone that generate the power that a Dyson does cost quite a lot more than this entire vacuum cleaner.

 If you want mega suction you’ll need to spend more but the suction on this is the best out there for the money and will do a perfectly good job in small to medium-sized homes.